Nonprofit-Open-Data-Collective/arnova-2024/README.md

 # The Evolving Nonprofit Sector Data Infrastructure

-Demo scripts for the data workshop at ARNOVA Conference 2024:
+A demonstration of reproducible workflows with nonprofit data for the ARNOVA Conference 2024.

-<a href="https://nonprofit-open-data-collective.github.io/arnova-2024/glass-cliff-workflow.html" class="btnStack"><b>WORKFLOW EXAMPLE</b></a>

 ---